-While scanning for activity, you can still receive fleetwide, system-wide, dynamic regrouping, incoming telephone interconnect and Private Conversation/Call Alert calls.

-Respond to these types of calls as you would normally on the selected channel.
+In the conventional system, while the radio is scanning for activity, you can still receive fleetwide, system-wide, dynamic regrouping, incoming telephone interconnect and Private Conversation/Call Alert calls.
+The respond to these types of calls are similar as you usually do on the selected channel.
 However, when scanning different channels while in talkgroup scan, incoming Private Conversation/Call Alert calls may be missed.

-- Transmitting While the Scan is On - Radio Programmed for Talkback Scan
+Transmitting While the Scan is On

+Radio Programmed for Talkback Scan